stolostron/console/docs/ARCHITECTURE.md

 The console frontend is a static single page application.
 Resources from the backend are automatically stored and updated globally in `recoil` `atoms`.
 All data is stored in memory.
-All calls from the frontend to work with resources should use the resource utility functions. i.e. `createResource()` The frontend should use PatternFly controls without modifying the look and feel of the controls using CSS.
+All calls from the frontend to work with resources should use the resource utility functions. i.e. `createResource()`.
+The frontend should use PatternFly components without modifying the look and feel of the controls using CSS.

 The frontend has two builds.
 One for the stand alone version and one for the dynamic plugin version that is dynamically loading into the OCP Console.